the-catman/objectab/README.md

 # Great!
 Where is the code?

-The below is javascript code, however, porting to typescript way better.
+The below is javascript code, however, porting to typescript is way better.
 Definitely do use typescript to avoid unintentional errors.

 ```js
 const { Reader, Writer } = require("objectab");